sverrirs/ruvsarpur/README.md

 > If you run into trouble installing the python-levenstein package (it is optional) then check out this solution on StackOverflow http://stackoverflow.com/a/33163704

 *This tool includes the ffmpeg video processing kit.
-If you are on any other platform than Windows 64bit you will need to [download the binary executable of ffmpeg](https://www.ffmpeg.org/download.html) for your operating system from the official website and then specify its path using the `--ffmpeg` command line parameter.*
+If you are on any other platform than Windows 64bit you will need to [download the binary executable of ffmpeg](https://www.ffmpeg.org/download.html) for your operating system from the official website.
+Then either add the ffmpeg tool to your PATH environment variable or alternatively specify its path explicitly using the `--ffmpeg` command line parameter.*

-# ruvsarpur.py
-This is a python script that allows you to list, search and download TV shows off the Icelandic RÚV Sarpurinn website.
-It is operated solely through a windows or linux command prompt.

-## Finding and listing shows
+# Finding and listing shows
 After downloading the script can be run by typing in
 ```
 python ruvsarpur.py --help